Threshold Resonances, Critical Couplings, and Eigenvalue Bounds for Two-Particle Operators on $\mathbb{Z}^3$: Introduction

 Thus the paper presents a detailed spectral analysis of a two-particle Schr\"odinger operators on the three-dimensional lattice $\mathbb{Z}^3$.
 The interactions are supported on a single site and its nearest-neighbor lattice points.
 These interaction structures play an important role in the study of three-body phenomena.
 Our focus is on characterizing the discrete spectrum and investigating the potential emergence of Efimov-like effects in three-particle systems with such finite-range interactions.

-This paper is organized as follows.
-Section~\ref{sec:Hamiltonian} introduces the Hamiltonian in both position and quasi-momentum space and describes its essential spectrum.
-Section~\ref{sec:InvarSub} identifies the invariant subspaces of $H_{\mu_1\mu_2}(0)$ and describes the corresponding restricted operators.
-Section~\ref{sec:MainResults} contains the main results together with the necessary auxiliary lemmas.
-Their proofs are given in Section~\ref{sec:Proofs}.
+The paper is structured as follows.
+Section \ref{sec:Hamiltonian} introduces the two-particle Hamiltonian in both position and quasi-momentum representations, lattice Schr\"odinger operators and describes its essential spectrum.
+Section \ref{sec:InvariantSubspaces} establishes the symmetry-induced invariant subspace decomposition and defines the corresponding restricted operators.
+Section \ref{sec:MainResults} summarizes the main spectral results, including parameter–space classifications and the auxiliary lemmas and propositions required for their proofs.
+Finally, Section \ref{sec:Proofs} contains the detailed proofs of the theorems stated in Section \ref{sec:MainResults}.

-\section{Hamiltonian of a two-boson system on the three-dimensional lattice $\Z^3$ and its basic properties}
+\section{Hamiltonian of a two-boson system on the three-dimensional lattice $\mathbb{Z}^3$ and its basic properties}